 The WebR Framework continues to strengthen its use of images and storytelling methodology to simplify the scientific content materials for community participants.
 In addition, the WebR Framework is now further distinguished in three ways:

-Incorporation of dialogue as an essential foundation of social healing and reconciliation;
+- Incorporation of dialogue as an essential foundation of social healing and reconciliation;

-The intentionality of group facilitation in delivering learning modules and cultivate group dialogues; and
+- Intentionality of group facilitation in delivering learning modules and cultivate group dialogues; and

-Development of specific context-based applications of trauma-informed capacity building for community facilitation, leadership and organizations.
+- Development of specific context-based applications of trauma-informed capacity building for community facilitation, leadership and organizations.

-Thus, people without formal education but with rich life experiences move deeply in their understanding of how violence, the impact of traumatic events, and compounded stress affect decision making, community wellness, governance, and social healing.
+Thus, people without a formal education but with rich life experiences move deeply in their understanding of how violence, the impact of traumatic events, and compounded stress affect decision making, community wellness, governance, and social healing.

-Support leadership development for practitioners by giving them key training in the basic principles of trauma awareness, stress, and healing, thus increasing their level of resilience and reducing the impact of trauma and compounded stress in the work they do;
+- Support leadership development for practitioners by giving them key training in the basic principles of trauma awareness, stress and healing, thus increasing their level of resilience and reducing the impact of trauma and compounded stress in the work they do;

-Assess organizations, programs, projects, and interventions on the level of trauma-informed approaches in design, implementation, monitoring, and evaluation;
+- Assess organizations, programs, projects, and interventions on the level of trauma-informed approaches in design, implementation, monitoring and evaluation;

-Through this foundation, decrease domestic and community violence, and increase communities’ capacities to engage in meaningful dialogue, peacebuilding, and development activities.
+- Through this foundation, decrease domestic and community violence, and increase communities’ capacities to engage in meaningful dialogue, peace building and development activities.